Teeter inversion Tables 2022 Reviews (The FitSpine Series)

 First, we wanted to know:

-Teeter is better than other inversion tables not only in safety (it is the only one listed in the UL1647 testing standard to ensure endurance and strength) but in its support systems, quality of build, and comfort.
-This results in a higher-than-average price.
+Teeter is better than other inversion tables not only in safety (it is the only one listed in the UL1647 testing standard to ensure endurance and strength) but also in its support systems, quality of build, and comfort.

-Plus, Teeter is the only inversion table that is an FDA Registered 510(k) Medical Device, and allowed to use for muscle pain and stiffness, back pain, degenerative disc disease, spinal stenosis, herniated and bulging discs, sciatica, muscle spasms, and facet syndrome
+Plus, Teeter is the only inversion table that is an FDA Registered 510(k) Medical Device, and allowed to be used for muscle pain and stiffness, back pain, degenerative disc disease, spinal stenosis, herniated and bulging discs, sciatica, muscle spasms, and facet syndrome

-Teeter also uses specialized features including heat-treated steel, auto-locking hinges, and a special squeak-free roller bearing.
+Teeter uses specialized features including heat-treated steel, auto-locking hinges, and a special squeak-free roller bearing.

 How Much Do Teeter Inversion Tables Cost?